KRCB (TV)

 KRCB (channel 22) is a PBS member television station licensed to Cotati, California, United States, serving the San Francisco Bay Area.
-Owned by Northern California Public Media (the Rural California Broadcasting Corporation), it is a sister station to NPR members KRCG-FM (91.1) and KRCB-FM (104.9) and independent noncommercial station KPJK (channel 60).
-The stations share studios on Professional Center Drive in Rohnert Park; the TV station's transmitter is located at Sutro Tower in San Francisco.
+Owned by Northern California Public Media (the Rural California Broadcasting Corporation), it is sister to public radio stations KRCG-FM (91.1) and KRCB-FM (104.9) and independent noncommercial TV station KPJK (channel 60).
+The stations share studios on Professional Center Drive in Rohnert Park; KRCB's transmitter is located at Sutro Tower in San Francisco.

 KRCB began broadcasting on December 2, 1984.
 Its sign-on culminated years of effort to bring a public television station to the North Bay, which was underserved in local programming and signal coverage by San Francisco public station KQED.
 In 1994, KRCB expanded to FM radio broadcasting.
 After agreeing to sell its spectrum for $72 million in the 2016 incentive auction, it rapidly expanded, moving its transmitter to San Francisco; buying San Mateo public station KCSM-TV (now KPJK); and rebranding as Northern California Public Media.
 KRCB continues to serve as a secondary member of PBS and produces programming of local interest to the North Bay as well as regional programming for the Bay Area.

 History

 Construction

 In 1963, at the request of the Sonoma State College Foundation, the Federal Communications Commission (FCC) allocated educational channel 16 to Cotati.
 This channel was changed to 22 in a national overhaul of the ultra high frequency (UHF) table of allocations in 1966.

-In the late 1970s, John Kramer, a professor at Sonoma State University, served in the White House Office of Telecommunications Policy and discovered that the Cotati educational allotment was still available.
+In the late 1970s, John Kramer, a professor at Sonoma State University, (Note: The institution was renamed Sonoma State University in 1978.) served in the White House Office of Telecommunications Policy and discovered that the Cotati educational allotment was still available.
 As a result, in 1981, John Kramer founded the Rural California Broadcasting Corporation (RCBC) to file for, construct, and operate the educational station.
 The station would broadcast from Sonoma Mountain and serve North Bay communities; the founders envisioned it primarily rebroadcasting KVIE from Sacramento with local programming and using studios at Sonoma State.
-Kramer envisioned the station as serving, first and foremost, rural and agricultural communities, providing North Bay coverage not produced by the San Francisco stations.
-However, Sonoma State did not provide support for the station; the two split when president Peter Diamandopoulos declared, "If I don't control the board of directors, it cannot be on campus."
+Kramer envisioned the station as primarily serving rural and agricultural communities, providing North Bay coverage not produced by the San Francisco stations.
+Sonoma State ultimately did not provide support for the station; the two split when university president Peter Diamandopoulos declared, "If I don't control the board of directors, it cannot be on campus."